 - Your client needs your positive energy, your passion, your inspiration, and your compassion that comes from your own struggles and journey more than they need you to be perfect.

-- Feeling insecure and inadequate when you’re starting out is understandable and even desireable.
-Genuine confidence and competence comes with experience and practice.
+- Feeling insecure and inadequate when you’re starting out is understandable and even desirable.
+Genuine confidence and competence come with experience and practice.

 - Coaching is a partnership, a shared journey driven by the client’s needs and agenda.
 Being a good, supportive partner is more important than being perfect.

 - What matters is your connection with your client and your ability to apply your coaching skills to support their progress, not your specific, personal situation.